On this page

 - The targeted job search: Information about job-hunting and companies

-Note that this guide focuses on the job-hunting resources available here at the SFU Library.
+Note that the primary focus of this guide is on the job-hunting resources available here at the SFU Library.
 For other resources at SFU, in Vancouver, and on the web, check out the "Other sources of information" section below.

 Start with VPL's Finding a Job or Career page for resources ranging from resume-writing clinics to company and career directories.